-As a result of the many questions I receive concerning personal blogging for beginners and online business in general, I decided to come up with this post where I share some blogging tips for beginners.
+As a result of the many questions I receive concerning personal blogging for beginners and online business in general, I decided to come up with this post where I share 11 important blogging tips for beginners.

 If done properly, blogging is one of the online businesses that can earn you a decent income.
 But you need to work smart and learn to do it the right way.

-Personal Blogging for Beginners: 11 Important Things You Should Know
+Personal Blogging for Beginners: 11 Useful Blogging Tips for Beginners

 1. Write What You Know

 A lot of guys get into blogging because they find others doing it.
 Thus, they tend to blog about the same topic everyone else is talking about.
-Blog about a subject in which you are knowledgeable or a topic you are interested in and willing to learn.
+Blog about a subject you know or a topic you are interested in and willing to learn.

-Perhaps some folks must have told you that some niches are more profitable than the others and as a result, you decide to create your blog around the so-called profitable niches.
+Perhaps some guy out there may have told you that some niches are more profitable than the others and as a result, you decide to create your blog around the so-called profitable niches.

 When starting out blogging, learn to write what you know.
 Do not chase those competitive niches; your voice won’t be heard.
 I always advise newbies to go for the unpopular niches that are less competitive.